 The Philly Fed ADS Business Conditions Index Update

-Note: We've updated our periodic look at the Philly Fed ADS Index today's release, which includes jobless claims through June 23 and the Q1 GDP Third Estimate.
+Note: We've updated our periodic look at the Philly Fed ADS Index which includes Initial Jobless Claims through 12/25, November Employment, November Industrial Production, and Q3 GDP.

 Named for the three economists who devised it, the index, as described on its home page, "is designed to track real business conditions at high frequency."